FACxBeamery/Thomas_Week10_Assignment/README.md

 4) To get the app running, return to the root folder again by running `cd ..`.
 Whilst in the root folder, run `npm run dev`.
 The app should be visible on http://localhost:3000.
 5) Enjoy using the app (requirement).

+## Testing

+Server: To run the server-side tests, whilst in the /server folder, run `npm run test`.
+Client: To run the client-side tests, whilst in the /client folder, run `npm test`.

+## The client

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This client was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts